gshipley/summitlab14/Chapters/12-Managing_applications.md

 ## **Start/Stop/Restart OpenShift Enterprise application**

-OpenShift Enterprise provides commands to start,stop, and restart an application.
+OpenShift Enterprise provides commands to start, stop, and restart an application.
 If at any point in the future you decide that an application should be stopped for some maintenance, you can stop the application using the *rhc app stop* command.
-After making necessary maintenance tasks you can start the application again using the *rhc app start* command.
+After making necessary maintenance tasks, you can start the application again using the *rhc app start* command.

-To stop an application execute the following command:
+To stop an application, execute the following command:

 	$ rhc app stop firstphp